kiali/kiali/RELEASING.md

 ## Generating a release locally (without automation)

-Although is not recommended, in case of any issue with GitHub Actions, following the steps that the releases pipelines are executing should be enough to generate a release.
+Although it is not recommended, in case of any issue with GitHub Actions, following the steps that the releases pipelines are executing should be enough to generate a release.

 As prerequisites, the user would require: